 The lineup includes the Swiss-born trombonist and arranger Christophe Schweizer, pianist Alex Correa, bassist Glauco Soltes, and drummer Matheus Jardim.
 At the time of the sessions, de Souza was 83.

 Unbeknownst to the general public, de Souza is the inventor of the electric valve trombone known as the “Souzabone.”
 According to de Souza, he created the trombone with four valves and pedals to find the low F and C notes.

 While researching de Souza, I realized there is very little information about de Souza, the man.
 Here’s what he had to say about his collaboration with Sonny Rollins.
 “It was a fantastic experience!
 We became friends instantly.
 Unfortunately, he couldn’t do the album promotion tour because I was hit by a taxi and was immobilized for three months in the hospital.
 Sonny visited me at the hospital.
 We were sad because we couldn’t continue this work together.”
 Also, de Souza believed the roots of samba, jazz, and funk were different languages united by their African roots.

 If you’re not familiar with de Souza’s music, Plenitude is a great place to start.
-For a taste of de Souza as a composer and arranger, check out the album, Brazilian Samba Jazz.
+For a taste of de Souza as a player, composer, and arranger, check out Brazilian Samba Jazz.

 In the spoken introduction to Plenitude de Souza says, “A big hug to everybody.
 Be happy, glad, and satisfied with the life that God gave you.”